Canon 1D Mark II vs Fujifilm X-A5

 Studio photographers will appreciate that the Canon 1D Mark II (unlike the X-A5) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The X-A5 is a recent model that features in the current product line-up of Fujifilm.
 In contrast, the 1D Mark II has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 1D Mark II was succeeded by the Canon 1D Mark II N.
+As a replacement in the same line of cameras, the 1D Mark II was succeeded by the Canon 1D Mark II N. Further information on the two cameras, as well as related accessories, can be found on the official Canon and Fujifilm websites.

 Review summary: Canon 1D Mark II vs Fujifilm X-A5